-- Spores are produced within the capsule after meiosis and germinate forming free-living gametophyte.
+- Spores are produced within the capsule after meiosis and germinate forming free-living gametophytes.

 - Thalloid, aseptate Zhizoids gametophyte is found.

-- Sex organs present on the dorsal surface of the thallus.
+- Sex organs are present on the dorsal surface of the thallus.

 - Sporophyte differentiated into foot, short-meristem attic region, and capsule.

-- Example of hornworts: Anthoceros, Notothylus, Megaceros, etc.
+- Examples of hornworts: Anthoceros, Notothylus, Megaceros, etc.